 If PDCCH along with the respective PDSCH reception and/or PUSCH/PUCCH transmission (with a physical cell ID different from the serving cell) are associated with Type0/0A/1/2 CSS set, it cannot be associated with a CORESET that is associated with a USS set.

+Non-applicable for PDCCH along with the respective PDSCH reception and/or PUSCH/PUCCH transmission (with a physical cell ID different from the serving cell) associated with Type0/0A/1/2 CSS set

-For the aforementioned channels and signals, SSB associated with a physical cell ID different from that of the serving cell is used as an indirect QCL reference for DL TCI (in case of separate DL/UL TCI) or joint TCI
+For the aforementioned applicable channels and signals, SSB associated with a physical cell ID different from that of the serving cell is used as an indirect QCL reference for DL TCI (in case of separate DL/UL TCI) or joint TCI

 Note: When RS X is an indirect QCL reference of a target channel, there exists at least one other source signal on the QCL chain between RS X and the target channel.
 Here, Rel-15/16 QCL rule is reused by replacing SSB with SSB associated with a physical cell ID different from that of the serving cell